 Tired of ground turkey recipes that don’t spark joy?
 After you’ve tried this one, these crave-worthy creations will change that even more:

-Sliced and stuffed in a calzone?
-Plopped onto pasta?
+Sliced and stuffed in a spinach ricotta calzone?
+Plopped onto pasta or in wedding soup?
 Where will you enjoy these turkey bacon meatballs?

 Share your savory secrets in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.